The “Key Stages” of a SIAM Implementation

 Key Stage “Plan and Build”.

-In the “Plan & Build” key stage, the outsourcing contract is drafted, released by the client for negotiations with the suppliers, and ultimately concluded between all parties involved.
-The role of the service integrator as a central feature of the SIAM contractual model must therefore already be clearly defined at this stage.
+In the key stage “Plan and Build”, the outsourcing contract is drawn up, approved by the client for negotiation with the suppliers and finally concluded between all parties involved.
+The role of the service integrator as a central feature of a SIAM contract model must therefore already be defined at this stage.
+The rights that the service integrator exercises for the client in managing and controlling the interaction of all providers are incorporated into almost all parts of the contract and must be defined as binding obligations for each individual service provider.

 For more information, please feel free to contact us!